Dan Wetzel: Career

 He's appeared repeatedly in the anthology the Best American Sports Writing, been honored more than a dozen times by the Associated Press Sports Editors and is regularly a finalist for "National Sportswriter of the Year" which is awarded by the National Sports Media Association.

 At Yahoo!
 Sports he has been part of major investigative stories on pro and college sports, including scandals at Miami, Ohio State, Connecticut, Oregon, USC, the IOC, FIFA, various sports agencies and with in the NCAA itself.
 He also specializes in sports crime, including covering high profile cases and trials of Jerry Sandusky, Larry Nassar, Aaron Hernandez and others.

 As a screenwriter he cowrote the 2014 movie Life of a King, starring Cuba Gooding, Jr. and Dennis Haysbert.

-He is an executive producer of three part Netflix three part docu-series Killer Inside: The Mind of Aaron Hernandez about the life, crimes and death of former New England Patriot Aaron Hernandez.
+He is an executive producer of the Netflix three part docu-series Killer Inside: The Mind of Aaron Hernandez about the life, crimes and death of former New England Patriot Aaron Hernandez.
 It is in conjunction with Blackfin Entertainment and Momentum Content, both in New York.
 He also appears in the series.

 He cohosts a weekly radio show on Yahoo Sports Radio with Pat Forde.
 He was a fill-in host on The Sports Inferno in Detroit, Michigan on AM 1270.
 He anchors the twice-weekly College Football Enquirer podcast with Pat Forde and Ross Dellenger.
 It consistently ranks as one of the most listened to college football podcasts in the country.

 New York Times best-selling author who has written several sports-related books, including the Epic Athletes series of biographies for children.

 Wetzel is a native of Norwell, Massachusetts and a 1994 graduate of the University of Massachusetts Amherst, where he was editor of the campus newspaper (The Daily Collegian) and majored in political science.